-- Financial Aid: the College authority for determining student financial need based on the FAFSA - Institutional Advancement: the College authority for communicating donor restrictions and for stewardship in reporting scholarship awards to donors - Bursar: the College authority for student billing, payment application and refunds - Grants Accounting: the College authority for scholarship fund accounting - Academics: the College authority for executing the College's mission - Registrar: the College authority for determining satisfactory academic progress - Admissions: the College authority for enrollment management and recruitment recommending the selection of scholarship recipients, based upon all of the eligibility requirements to the Director of Financial Aid.
+- Financial Aid: the College authority for determining student financial need based on the FAFSA - Institutional Advancement: the College authority for communicating donor restrictions and for stewardship in reporting scholarship awards to donors - Bursar: the College authority for student billing, payment application and refunds - Grants Accounting: the College authority for scholarship fund accounting - Academics: the College authority for executing the College's mission - Registrar: the College authority for determining satisfactory academic progress - Admissions: the College authority for enrollment management and recruitment

+This Committee shall be charged with the responsibility for recommending the selection of scholarship recipients, based upon all of the eligibility requirements to the Director of Financial Aid.
 The Committee shall meet once per term or more frequently as necessary, as scholarships are awarded on a term by term basis based upon available funding.